 You have a good business, and you want to make it better.
 You want to improve your team, get a better return on your investment, boost your image and be more innovative.
 The Arc of Howard County can help you save money, get tax incentives, earn the good will of your customers and enhance your workforce.

 Working In The Community

 Once separated into “sheltered workshops,” people with intellectual and developmental disabilities are now important members of the local workforce and have developed lasting friendships with their supervisors and co-workers.
 Many employment opportunities and experiences are available through The Arc’s Employment Program.
-The goal of the program is to place people with intellectual and developmental disabilities in jobs where the work meets the individual’s needs and the individual meets the employer’s needs.
+The goal of the program is to place people with intellectual and developmental disabilities in jobs where the work meets the person’s needs and the person meets the employer’s needs.

 Why Is This Good For Business?

 People in The Arc’s Employment Services Program are competent, trained, enthusiastic and loyal employees.
 Employees with these qualities increase company productivity and improve worker retention.
 They represent an untapped source of labor for many local businesses.
 The Arc’s staff provides support to both the employee and the employer throughout the relationship, from orientation and job training to on-the-job assistance.
 More than 120 people are receiving employment services from The Arc.
 Hiring people with intellectual and developmental disabilities enhances workforce diversity, appeals to the 87% of Americans who prefer to patronize businesses that hire people with disabilities, and companies are frequently eligible for tax incentives.

 There are three commonly used federal tax incentives: